fabacab/awesome-cybersecurity-blueteam/README.md

 See also [awesome-honeypots](https://github.com/paralax/awesome-honeypots).

+- [Artillery](https://github.com/BinaryDefense/artillery) - Not just a honeypot, but a monitoring tool and alerting system as well.
+You can set up the most common and most scanned ports, and blacklist anyone who tries to connect to them.
+This tool can also monitor SSH logs looking for brute force attempts, and will email you when an attack occurs.
 - [CanaryTokens](https://github.com/thinkst/canarytokens) - Self-hostable honeytoken generator and reporting dashboard; demo version available at [CanaryTokens.org](https://canarytokens.org/).
+- [ElasticHoney](https://github.com/jordan-wright/elastichoney) - Honeypot designed for Elasticsearch database.
+It’s a simple yet effective honeypot with the ability to capture malicious requests attempting to exploit RCE vulnerabilities in Elasticsearch.
+- [Glastopf](https://github.com/mushorg/glastopf) - HTTP-based honeypot written in Python with the ability of different vulnerability type emulations, with attack emulations including local and remote file inclusion, SQL injection, HTML injection via POST request, among others.
+- [Kippo](https://github.com/desaster/kippo) - Well-known medium-interaction SSH honeypot written in Python designed to detect and log brute force attacks as well as the complete shell history performed by an attacker by offering a fake file system that can add and remove files, and among other features it can also offer fake content to attackers, engage some trickery with SSH pretending to connect somewhere, and the like.
 - [Kushtaka](https://kushtaka.org) - Sustainable all-in-one honeypot and honeytoken orchestrator for under-resourced blue teams.
 - [Manuka](https://github.com/spaceraccoon/manuka) - Open-sources intelligence (OSINT) honeypot that monitors reconnaissance attempts by threat actors and generates actionable intelligence for Blue Teamers.